Vinit-source/Programming-for-problem-solving/PR/P10 - Pointers.md

 # Demonstrating the Use of Pointers and Structures in C

-## Objective: Write C Programs to Demonstrate the Use of Pointers and Structures in C
+## Objective: Write C Programs to Demonstrate the Use of Pointers in C

 ### Aim

-To understand and implement the use of pointers and structures in C programming, enabling efficient memory manipulation and handling of complex data types.
+To understand and implement the use of pointers in C programming.

 ### Example Problems